An official website of the United States government

 Introduction & Objectives

-Rice's whale (Balaenoptera ricei), previously referred to as the Gulf of Mexico Bryde's whale, is estimated to have a population size of 33 individuals in U.S. waters (CV 1.07, Waring et al. 2014), and was recently listed as endangered under the Endangered Species Act (ESA).
-The majority of modern sightings occur in waters between the 100 – 400 m depths in an area near the De Soto Canyon off northwestern Florida.
-Occurrence patterns from one year of long-term passive acoustic monitoring and two recent summer and fall visual surveys indicate the whales are found year-round within this primary habitat, but also suggest there may be seasonal movements throughout the habitat, and potentially out of the habitat.
-High densities of anthropogenic activities occur throughout the GOM, including oil and gas exploration and extraction, fisheries, shipping, and military activities and several of these activities overlap with the whales’ primary habitat.
-Assessing seasonal distribution and density will improve understanding of potential impact of human activities in the core habitat and assist in developing effective mitigation measures as needed.
+Rice's whale (Balaenoptera ricei; formerly Gulf of Mexico Bryde's whale) is estimated to have a population size of 51 individuals in U.S. waters (Garrison et al. 2020) and was listed as endangered under the ESA in 2019.
+The majority of modern sightings occur within waters between the 100- and 400-meter (m) isobaths within an area near the De Soto Canyon off northwestern Florida (Soldevilla et al. 2017; Rosel et al. 2021), an area defined as the Rice’s whale core distribution area (Rosel and Garrison 2022).
+Occurrence patterns from long-term passive acoustic monitoring (PAM) over the 2010–2018 period and from summer and fall visual surveys during 2018 and 2019 indicate that the whales are found year-round within the core distribution area, but also suggest there may be seasonal movements throughout, and potentially out of, this area.
+High densities of anthropogenic activities occur throughout the Gulf of Mexico (GOM), including oil and gas exploration and extraction, fisheries, shipping, and military activities.
+Many of these activities, including U.S. Navy readiness training and testing, and Eglin Air Force Base activities, overlap with the whales’ core distribution area.
+Understanding seasonal distribution and density of Rice’s whales throughout the core distribution area will improve understanding of potential impact of human activities in this area, improve the accuracy and precision of impact assessments, and assist in developing effective mitigation measures as needed.

 Technical Approach